Modern and Contemporary Literature

 - Democracy and Dialectics: British Literature 1914-1939

-The MA in English offers students the opportunity to develop work in twentieth and twenty-first-century topics, including through the American Studies pathway.
+The MA English Literature offers students the opportunity to develop work in twentieth and twenty-first-century topics, including through the American Studies pathway.

 Further information about research in Modern and Contemporary literature can be found via our individual research pages: